AdobeDocs/campaign-classic.en/help/integrations/using/pipeline-monitoring.md

     * average-pointer-flush-time-ms: average processing time for one batch of triggers.
     * average-trigger-processing-time-ms: average time spent parsing the triggers data.
     * bytes-read: number of bytes read from the queue since the process was started.
-    * current-messages: current number of pending messages that have been pulled from the queue and are awaiting processing.
-This indicator should be close to zero.
+    * current-messages: current number of pending messages that have been pulled from the queue and are awaiting processing. **This indicator should be close to zero**.
     * current-retries: current number of messages that have failed processing and are awaiting retry.
     * peak-messages: maximum number of pending messages the process has been handling since it was started.
     * pointer-flushes: number of batches of messages processed since the start.